-Debut in the Travel Retail & Duty-Free business

-In a joint venture with Altadis, Autogrill acquires Aldeasa, a leading Travel Retail & Duty-Free operator with a solid presence in Spain and major international operations.
-Business in European airports is also boosted in the Food & Beverage sector with the acquisition of Steigenberger Gastronomie in Frankfurt; expansion in Spain, Austria and Italy and an initial presence in Northern Europe (Ireland and Sweden).
+Debut in the Travel Retail & Duty-Free business In a joint venture with Altadis, Autogrill acquires Aldeasa, a leading Travel Retail & Duty-Free operator with a solid presence in Spain and major Debut in North international America and operations.
+Business in expansion in the European airports is airport channel also boosted in the Food & Beverage sector with the Autogrill acquires HMSHost, the leading acquisition of airport catering Steigenberger business in North Gastronomie in America.
+With the Frankfurt; expansion in acquisition of Frantour Spain, Austria and Italy Restauration, it also and an initial presence in Northern Europe moves into railway (Ireland and Sweden). stations in France. alpha Growth in the railway First UK operations: development station channel of Travel Retail With the development & Duty-Free and Flight of high-speed rail, Autogrill expands its operations in France, Autogrill acquires and sets up business in Alpha Group, one of Spanish stations with the biggest names in the acquisition of airport and in-flight Receco. catering and retail services.
+Expansion in Asia, at the airports covered by Alpha and the first outlet in Hyderabad (India).
+2001-02